susietteadams/CSDA-1050F18S1/SusietteAdams 303594/spint 1/README.md

 Steps to be taken

-Complete the data cleanup process and assign values in the missing data for the market indicator dataset.
+Complete the data cleanup process and assign values in the missing data for the market indicator dataset.
-Normalize and transform the skewed data
+Normalize and transform the skewed data
-Remove outliers to prepare the datasets for modelling.
+Remove outliers to prepare the datasets for modelling.
-I would also like to take a closer look at the top and lower 10 results to see if there are any relation in the cities and similarities within the market indicators.
+I would also like to take a closer look at the top and lower 10 results to see if there are any relation in the cities and similarities within the market indicators.